From the Winter 2016 issue of Ukulele | BY GREG OLWELL

-THE LOOK Here is the original, and the fountain that all the others sip inspiration from.
+Here is the original, and the fountain that all the others sip inspiration from.
 With National’s now-iconic palm tree design sandblasted on the front and back, and the bound ebony fingerboard made by modern-day artisans in San Luis Obispo, California, the National is in a class all by itself.

-THE FEEL As you have to expect at this price, every construction and setup detail on this National is perfect.
+As you have to expect at this price, every construction and setup detail on this National is perfect.
 The comfortable concert-scale neck joins the body at the 15th fret, giving it a very long look.
 It is several ounces lighter than the other metal ukes, which makes playing a little easier, and the tuners are excellent and easy to use.

-THE SOUND The National had a sound that many non-players singled out as the best, even when the listener had no idea that it was vastly more expensive than the others in the roundup.
+The National had a sound that many non-players singled out as the best, even when the listener had no idea that it was vastly more expensive than the others in the roundup.
 The tone is so sweet and musical that after playing a few bum notes, Eddie said, “Even wrong notes still sound musical.”

 BODY Nickel-plated brass body with sandblasted palm tree pattern, 5.87-inch “Hot Rod” aluminum cone, and maple biscuit bridge